Body-Positive Model Hunter McGrady Rocks Lace Lingerie To Flaunt Her ‘Quarantine Body’

 “You’re one of the most beautiful women on the net!” a third user chimed in.

-“Love this post [hands raised emoji] and photo,” another one added, topping the reply with a pink heart emoji.
+“Love this post [hands-raised emoji] and photo,” another one added, topping the reply with a pink heart emoji.

 When she is not promoting body positivity, McGrady uses her Instagram page to showcase her modeling work and also to share her fashion style.
 Prior to sharing her lingerie photo, she posted a shot in which she stunned in a black one-shouldered top.
-She paired with a pair of figure-hugging jeans, showing off her signature curves.
+She paired the item with figure-hugging jeans, showing off her signature curves.